 The 2020 survey addressed how school districts and charter management organizations coped with issues related to school closures, including the timing of school closures due to COVID-19; distance learning approaches and challenges; supporting students with disabilities and English learners; district policies and requirements, such as grading and graduation; staffing and human resources; and health, well-being, and safety.

-2021: As the project continues, a survey will be administered to school district and charter management organizations in February 2021.
-This survey will address instructional approaches, student engagement and participation, supports for student learning, and priorities and challenges.
+2021: In late January through early April, the team administered a survey to all school districts across the U.S. This survey addressed instructional approaches, student engagement and participation, supports for student learning, and priorities and challenges.

 This data exploration tool provides actionable data to educators, policymakers, and researchers to inform future education practices beyond the initial public health crisis.
 (The tool currently displays data for districts; data for charter management organizations will be part of a future update.)